gentom/gentom/README.md

 His creation theme has always been "to create an environment and tools that allow people who are serious about creating and expressing something to focus more on their creativity".

-He loves Programming Languages (especially Go / Rust / Nim / C# / Elixir / Haskell / TypeScript).
+He loves Programming Languages(especially Elixir / Haskell / TypeScript / Rust / Nim / C#).
 He has experienced in 27 programming languages in production.
+However, his main languages are TypeScript, Go, Python, Haskell and Elixir.
 Also, He loves designing Software, Algorithms, Data Stuructures, Systems Architecture and Data Models.

 # His Research Fields